Kernelize/ehall-frontend/README.md

-#  ehall-swift
+#  ehall-frontend

-This repo contains Official ehall app for iOS, iPadOS and macOS.
+This repo contains Official ehall app for all platforms, including iOS, iPadOS, macOS, tvOS, visionOS, watchOS, Windows, android, web and embedded platforms.
-Minimun requirement is iOS 17.2 && macOS 14.2

 This project is currently usable and is still under active developement.